gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 ![with-navigation](with-navigation.png)

-And there we have it!
+And there you have it!
 A three page site with a basic global navigation.

 _Challenge:_ With your new "layout component" powers, trying adding headers, footers, global navigation, sidebars, etc. to your Gatsby sites!